 It is the policy of Journal of the Royal Society of Medicine to require a declaration of competing interests (also known as conflicts of interest) from all authors enabling a statement to be carried within the paginated pages of all published articles.

 Please ensure that a ‘Declaration of Competing Interests’ statement is included at the end of your manuscript, after any acknowledgements and prior to the references.
 If no conflict exists, please state that ‘The Author(s) declare(s) that there is no conflict of interest’.
 For guidance on conflict of interest statements, please see the ICMJE recommendations here.

 Medical research involving human subjects must be conducted according to the World Medical Association Declaration of Helsinki.

 Submitted manuscripts should conform to the ICMJE Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals, and all papers reporting animal and/or human studies must state in the methods section that the relevant Ethics Committee or Institutional Review Board provided (or waived) approval.
 Please ensure that you have provided the full name and institution of the review committee, in addition to the approval number.

 For research articles, authors are also required to state in the methods section whether participants provided informed consent and whether the consent was written or verbal.

 Written informed consent is required when reporting individual cases or case series.
 A statement is required regarding written informed consent for patient information and images to be published was provided by the patient(s) or a legally authorized representative.
-The necessary consent forms should be uploaded at the time of submission.

 See HERE for JRSM’s patient consent form.